OFS/ofs.github.io/docs/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile.md

 |VirtIO LB Stub|PF3|
 |HPS Copy Engine|PF4 |

-##### 4.4.5.1 HE-MEM / HE-LB
+##### 4.5.4.1 HE-MEM / HE-LB

-The host exerciser used to exercise and characterize the various host-FPGA interactions eg. MMIO, Data transfer from host to FPGA , PR, host to FPGA memory etc.
-**Host Exerciser Loopback (HE-LBK)** AFU can move data between host memory and FPGA.
+The host exerciser used to exercise and characterize the various host-FPGA interactions eg. MMIO, Data transfer from host to FPGA , PR, host to FPGA memory etc. The Host Exerciser Loopback (HE-LBK) AFU can move data between host memory and FPGA.

 HE-LBK supports:
 - Latency (AFU to Host memory read)